 - The Talbot brand, owned by Peugeot, which disappeared from the automobile market in 1986, but is now coming back, with Peugeot-based models.
 Few people realized how much of a Chekhov's Gun the Talbot brand was to Peugeot-Citroen...

-- A number of Disney Afternoon shows have been revived in the comics pages, including Gargoyles by Slave Labor Graphics, and DuckTales (in Uncle Scrooge comics), Darkwing Duck, and Chip 'n Dale Rescue Rangers by Boom!
-Studios.
+- A number of The Disney Afternoon shows have been revived in the comics pages, including Gargoyles by Slave Labor Graphics, and DuckTales (in Uncle Scrooge comics), Darkwing Duck, and Chip 'n Dale Rescue Rangers by Boom!
+Kids.
 Neither publisher was able to hang on to the licenses very long, however.

 - The original Legion of Super-Heroes was revived after 28 years of alternate continuities, futures wiped out of history, etc. They even got the old writer and old cover logo.